Prepare Your College Bound Teen

 We are taking advantage of the upcoming winter break to work on some of these pillars.
 With the holidays, it is a great time to do some service in our community.
 Caitlin is in her robotics club at school and is on the Business Leadership team.
 This is a great role for her to play to prepare her for her future in the business world.

-Currently, the National Honor Society (NHS) and the National Junior Honor Society (NJHS) is promoting their “” campaign.
+Currently, the National Honor Society (NHS) and the National Junior Honor Society (NJHS) is promoting their “Honor Your Future Now” campaign.
 Don’t you love the title of that?
 Had I honored my future 30 years ago, I bet I would have had a different career path!